Doug Ireland, Founder

 After she graduated, she lent her writing and marketing instincts in the early phases of our business and was instrumental in the ultimate direction of YouLaunchU.
 As a recent grad who also paid little or no attention to the college career services, Anna brought a fresh perspective about the needs and concerns of a liberal arts graduate.

 Eventually, she ditched Doug for a real job and joined the Girl Scouts of Northern California, where she worked for two years as a Marketing & Communications Specialist.
-Unfortunately, she eventually overloaded on Thin Mints and had to end her tour there.
-They are sad.
-We are not.
+Fortunately, she overloaded on Thin Mints and returned to YouLaunchU.

 Joshua Lachs, Senior Advisor

 Josh has had a successful executive leadership career within social enterprise and education sectors.
-Most recently, Josh served as CEO for Breakthrough Collaborative, an award-winning national college- and career-readiness organization; and the country’s largest pre-residency program for educators.
+Today, Josh runs MoneyThink, a non-profit dedicated to help people navigate their educational expenses.
+Prior to that, he helped grow Net Impact.
+Earlier, Josh served as CEO for Breakthrough Collaborative, an award-winning national college- and career-readiness organization for educators.
+And still further back, he worked at Goodwill in their career placement business.

-Previously, Josh served as Chief Officer of Workforce Development for Goodwill Industries of San Francisco, San Mateo, and Marin, a nationally reputed job training enterprise.
 In his prior life, Josh spent many years in the not-so-ivory-tower of university life, serving in executive administration where he built and managed rock-star teams and led significant operational, program, and financial growth.
-Having hired, developed, and promoted many high-potential, motivated people into various entry-, mid-level, and executive roles, he’s acknowledged to have an eye for talent.
+Having hired, developed, and promoted many high-potential, motivated people into various roles, he’s acknowledged to have an eye for talent.
 And we think that generally bodes well for our clients.

-Admitting to being more street-smart, he holds a B.A. from UC Berkeley and two (yes, two) Masters degrees from Columbia University (yes, that Columbia), making him by far the most educated member of our team (and who probably has the most student loans to pay down on…but who’s counting).
+Contending to being more street-smart than book-smart, he earned a B.A. from UC Berkeley and two (yes, two) Masters degrees from Columbia University (yes, that Columbia), making him by far the most educated member of our team.
 Luckily, he does not hold this over our heads.
 Instead, he just gets to employ veto power, or as he puts it “suggestions,” on all of our half-baked ideas.

-When he’s not serving on numerous local nonprofit boards and advisory councils, mentoring young professionals, generally trying to make the world a better place, and apparently mastering the art of time management, Josh is likely enjoying too much food, and then working it off by swimming, playing Xbox, or jumping on the trampoline with his wife, Samantha, and their two young boys.
+When he’s not serving on numerous local nonprofit boards and advisory councils, mentoring young professionals, generally trying to make the world a better place (and apparently mastering the art of time management) Josh enjoys too much food, and then works it off swimming, playing Xbox, or jumping on the trampoline with his wife, Samantha, and their two boys.